brendanhay/gogol/gogol-pubsub/README.md

 ## Description

-A client library for the Google Cloud Pub/Sub API.
+A client library for the Google Cloud Pub/Sub.

 ## Contribute